 The Vice Chancellor for Legal Affairs is the chief legal officer of the University.
-This position reports to the Chancellor, serves as senior counselor to the Chancellor and senior university officials, and is a member of the Chancellor's executive leadership team.
+This position reports to the Chancellor, who holds all supervisory and management responsibility for this position.
+The Vice Chancellor for Legal Affairs serves as senior counselor to the Chancellor and senior university officials and is a member of the Chancellor's executive leadership team.
+There is dotted line reporting to the UW System General Counsel, established to make it clear that the UW System Board of Regents is the ultimate client for any legal activity.
 The Vice Chancellor for Legal Affairs is responsible for managing all legal functions of the University of Wisconsin-Madison and working with UW System, members of the Board of Regents, the Attorney General and Wisconsin Department of Justice, leadership of state and federal agencies, and other key institutional partners on legal and policy matters associated with the University, including, but not limited to, the University of Wisconsin Hospital and Clinics, the University of Wisconsin Medical Foundation, the University of Wisconsin Foundation and the Wisconsin Alumni Research Foundation.

 List of Duties